 5. Customize Your Business Space

-Owning your property allows you to tailor the space to your brand’s vision, expand storage, redesign your office, or add facilities that support growth.
+Owning your property gives you freedom to tailor the space to your brand’s vision: expand storage, redesign your office layout, add specialized equipment, or build facilities that support growth.
+Tenants rarely get that flexibility under a standard commercial lease.

 Types of Commercial Mortgages

-Used when the borrower operates their business on the property being financed.
-This is ideal for retail stores, restaurants, offices, or warehouses owned and used by the business itself.
+An owner-occupied commercial mortgage is used when the borrower operates their business from the property being financed.
+This option is ideal for retail stores, restaurants, medical offices, and warehouses that a company both owns and uses.
+Lenders often offer favorable terms because the owner has a direct stake in maintaining the property.

 Investment Commercial Mortgage

-Designed for businesses or investors purchasing property to lease out to other companies.
-Rental income from tenants helps repay the mortgage while building long term equity.
+An investment commercial mortgage is designed for businesses or investors purchasing property to lease to other companies.
+Rental income from tenants helps repay the loan while the owner builds long-term equity.
+Lenders typically scrutinize projected rental income and tenant stability when underwriting these deals.

 SBA 504 and 7(a) Loans

-Small Business Administration (SBA) programs like 504 and 7(a) loans are excellent options for purchasing or refinancing commercial real estate.
-These government backed loans provide lower interest rates and extended repayment terms, making them ideal for small business owners.
+Small Business Administration (SBA) programs, the 504 and 7(a) loans, are excellent options for purchasing or refinancing commercial real estate.
+According to the U.S. Small Business Administration, these government-backed loans provide lower down payments and extended repayment terms, making them especially attractive to small business owners.
+The SBA 504 loan is built specifically for fixed assets like real estate, while the 7(a) program offers broader flexibility.

 How to Qualify for a Commercial Mortgage

-Getting approved for a commercial mortgage depends on a few key factors:
+Getting approved for a commercial mortgage depends on several key factors.
+Strengthening each one before applying improves both your odds and your rate.

-✅ Strong Credit Profile: Both business and personal credit history are reviewed.
+- Strong Credit Profile — Lenders review both business and personal credit history to gauge reliability.

-✅ Property Value: A professional appraisal helps determine the loan amount and risk level.
+- Property Value — A professional appraisal determines the loan amount and the lender’s risk exposure.

-✅ Business Stability: Consistent revenue, years in operation, and a clear business plan boost approval chances.
+- Business Stability — Consistent revenue, years in operation, and a clear business plan all boost approval chances.

-Working with Committed to Capital ensures that your financial package is well presented.
-We guide you through every step from documentation to lender selection to help you secure the best rate possible.
+Working with Committed to Capital ensures your financial package is presented clearly and completely.
+We guide you through every step, from documentation to lender selection, to help you secure the best available rate.

-- You’ve been renting for several years and your lease costs keep rising.
+- You’ve been renting for several years and your lease costs keep climbing.

-- Your business has reliable revenue and wants long term stability.
+- Your business has reliable, predictable revenue and wants long-term stability.

-- You’re expanding into a new market or adding a new location.
+- You’re expanding into a new market or adding a location.

-- You want to build equity and improve overall business valuation.
+- You want to build equity and improve your overall business valuation.

 By switching to ownership, your payments go toward your future instead of your landlord’s.